To learn more self-soothing techniques get my PDF “Life Strategies for Sensitive People” here.

 3. Develop a witness state

 You are larger than fear.
 You are larger than anxiety.
 When you notice yourself getting stressed or overwhelmed tell yourself, “I am not this emotion.
 I can center myself.
 I can lovingly detach from my state of overwhelm and lovingly witness the feelings I’m experiencing.
-Realizing you are larger than the feeling, will relax you and offer you perspective.
+Realizing you are larger than the feeling, will relax you and offer you a different perspective.

 4. You are not responsible for the karma of others